Start investing on eToro

 Blockchain technology allows a network of participants to share data without fear of it being tampered with or altered.
 Primarily, blockchains are used to store data from monetary transactions, but it does have other potential uses.

 Blockchain can be integrated with banks to speed up transaction processing times.
-It can store healthcare and property records securely, track and authenticate the origins of food products, and has the potential to facilitate a tamper-proof voting system.
+It can store healthcare and property records securely, track and authenticate the origins of food products, and facilitate a tamper-proof voting system.

-Decentralised finance, frequently referred to as DeFi, describes the shift away from traditional financial systems.
-DeFi is enabled by decentralised technologies, such as blockchain, and aims to create a universally accessible economy that is owned and operated by the public, rather than financial institutions.
+Decentralized finance, frequently referred to as DeFi, describes the shift away from traditional financial systems.
+DeFi is enabled by decentralized technologies, such as blockchain, and aims to create a universally accessible economy that is owned and operated by the public, rather than financial institutions.